qamaruddin-khichi/PowerBIProject7--Road-Accident-Analysis/README.md

 ### About

-This repository contains the Power BI Project7- Road Accident Analysis, which provides insights into road accidents in the United Kingdom caused by different factors such as vehicle types, road surface conditions, weather conditions, and light conditions.
+This project insights into road accidents in the United Kingdom caused by different factors such as vehicle types, road surface conditions, weather conditions, and light conditions.

 ---